-CHON-FM Radio is looking for a News Reporter to be working under the supervision of the General Manager and following the Policies of Northern Native Broadcasting, Yukon, this position is responsible for gathering, writing, and producing and presenting news.
+CHON-FM Radio is looking for a News Reporter to be working under the supervision of the senior managing team following the Policies and Bylaws of Northern Native Broadcasting Yukon.

 - Identifying news stories

-- Researching, writing, and producing news for Radio broadcasts
+- Researching, writing, and producing news content for radio broadcasts

-- Operate mixing console in studio and in field productions
+- Operate technical radio equipment in studio and field production environments

 Job Knowledge and Skills:

-- Grade 12 supplemented with courses in journalism or the equivalent in experience and training.
+- Grade 12, supplemented with courses in journalism or the equivalent in experience and training.
 College certificate or undergraduate degree in broadcast journalism are desired.